Vivid-VR: Distilling Concepts from Text-to-Video Diffusion Transformer for Photorealistic Video Restoration: Analysis and Discussions

 \subsection{Effect of the Control Feature Projector}

-The T2V base model is trained on high-quality video data, making direct use of latent features from low-quality videos detrimental to generation quality.
-To address this issue, we propose a control feature projector to remove degradation artifacts from the low-quality video latents.
+The T2V base model is trained on HQ videos, making direct use of latent features from LQ videos detrimental to generation quality.
+To address this issue, we propose a control feature projector to remove degradation artifacts from the LQ video latents.
 To validate its effectiveness, we conducted an ablation study by disabling this module while keeping other settings unchanged.
-As shown in Table~\ref{tab:ablation-study} ((a) vs (f)), the proposed control feature projector is able to improve video restoration.
+As shown in Table~\ref{tab:ablation-study} ((a) vs (h)), the proposed control feature projector is able to improve video restoration.
 SUPIR~\cite{yu2024scaling} attempts to tackle this challenge by independently fine-tuning the VAE encoder.
 However, this decoupled optimization creates feature incompatibility with subsequent DiT and ControlNet, leading to suboptimal results (Table~\ref{tab:ablation-study} (b)).
 While this problem can be solved through joint VAE encoder and video restoration optimization~\cite{chen2025faithdiff}, this approach is expensive to train.
-In contrast, our proposed lightweight control feature projector can achieve similar effects at lower computational cost.
+In contrast, our proposed lightweight control feature projector can achieve similar effects at lower training cost.